 - Badass Baritone: When you hear his deep and powerful voice, it becomes clear why Idris Elba was chosen for this role.

-- Badass Beard: Sports a pretty good beard, though it's hidden mostly by his helmet.
+- Badass Beard: Sports a pretty good beard, although it's hidden mostly by his helmet.

 - BFS: He uses a big sword to activate the Bifröst.
 He also uses it in combat, especially after taking it away from the Bifröst to prevent Hela from moving to other worlds.